The-Workshop-Inventors-of-play/pepi-challenge/README.md

-# The Workshop Coding Challenge: P.E.P.I.

-## The Pan-European Poker Inter-challenge (P.E.P.I.) is about to begin.
+## The Pan-European Poker Inter-challenge (PEPI) is about to begin.

 Over the course of a week, the organisation is running poker tournaments in all the main European capitals – each one with tempting prizes to be won.